bettychou1993/bettychou1993/README.md

 - 👀 I'm interested in Data Analysis, Data Science, Business Analysis, Customer Relationship, and Product Management.
 I'm thinking of taking some law courses in my leisure time.

-- 🌱 I'm currently learning Tableau and sharpen my skills in data science.
+- 🌱 I'm currently sharpen my skills in data science and learning Spanish.

 - 💞️ I'm looking to collaborate on data science projects and exciting business models.